RazDechantal/interviewTests-smallestPositive/README.md

 string S is made only of the characters 'a' and/or 'b'.

 _____________________________________________________________________________________
-Standard bitwise operation: largestSubsetAnd.cpp working
+Standard bitwise operation: largestSubsetAnd.cpp working, understood

 Task description
 AND is a standard bitwise operation.
 For example, given K = 12 (binary representation 01100) and L = 21 (binary representation 10101) we obtain: